KaliedaRik/Scrawl-canvas/docs/reference/sc-filter-engine.md

 includeBlue                 yes         true
 includeAlpha                yes         false

-useMixedChannel             yes         255
+useMixedChannel             yes         true
 ```

 ### Method: `tiles`
-Covers the input with tiles whose color matches the average channel values for the pixels included in each tile.
+**(Convolution filter)** Covers the input with tiles whose color matches the average channel values for the pixels included in each tile.
 Has a similarity to the `pixelate` filter, but uses a set of coordinate points to generate the tiles which results in a more Delauney-like output.

 The filter has four modes, set on the `points` attribute:
 + `'rect-grid'` - generates a regular grid of tiles, where: `offsetX`, `offsetY` represent the origin coordinate from which the grid will be calculated; `tileWidth`, `tileHeight` supply the dimensions of the rectangular tiles; `angle` is the amount of tile rotation.